Myosoricinae

 According to the current taxonomy, the Myosoricinae are a subfamily of shrews.
 As such, they form one of three main types of shrews, the other two being the red-toothed shrews and the white-toothed shrews.
 They are the only one of the three to be found exclusively south of the Sahara Desert, and so they have been described in English as the African shrews, but also many white-toothed shrews are in Africa and therefore this term is more generally used for shrews from Africa in general.
 (Another vernacular term is African white-toothed shrews, though this perpetuates the same confusion.)

+Classification

 The subfamily has three genera and 20 species: